Create and manage an eDiscovery (Premium) case

 There's also a special kind of review set that you can add data to, called a conversation review set.
 These types of reviews sets provide conversation reconstruction capabilities to reconstruct, review, and export threaded conversations like those in Microsoft Teams.
 For more information, see Review conversations in eDiscovery (Premium).

 Review and analyze data in a review set.
 Now that data is in a review set, you can use a wide-variety of tools and capabilities to view and analyze the case data with the goal of reducing the data set to what is most relevant to the case you're investigating.
 Here's a list of some tools and capabilities that you can use during this process.

-- View documents.
-This includes viewing the metadata for each document in a review set, and viewing the document in its native version or text version.
+- Group and view documents.
+This includes selecting the group options for review sets in your cases, viewing the metadata for each document in a review set, and viewing the document in its native version or text version.

 - Create queries and filters.
 You create search queries using various search criteria (including the ability to search all file metadata properties to further refine and cull the case data to what is most relevant to the case.
 You can also use review set filters to quickly apply other conditions to the results of a search query to further refine those results.

 - Create and use tags.
 You can apply tags to documents in a review set to identify which are responsive (or non-responsive to the case) and then use those tags when creating search queries to include or exclude the tagged documents.
 You can also tagging to determine which documents to export.